 Organise an event

-Jill Ross, Accenture’s managing director for retail in the UK and Ireland worked with MPowered Women on Accenture’s first ever event on World Menopause Day (October 18) last year.
+Jill Ross is a managing director in Accenture for retail in the UK and Ireland and a Trustee of Women in Retail.
+She worked with MPowered Women on Accenture’s first ever event on World Menopause Day (October 18) last year.
 She was the one to “challenge” the company.
 “I’m in my mid 40s and very aware of the next life stage I’m about to enter,” she says.
 So she wanted to do something to prepare herself.
 “Women are working for longer and we have more senior women than ever in the workplace.
 I thought, how do we start breaking the taboo?”

 The event was a success on several fronts for Ross. it allowed Accenture to face the issue head on.
 It also created “a supportive and informative space for women”, she says. and for the men attending.
 It meant that the whole workforce was educated and aligned.